 - We believe that all men are sinners by nature and choice, sinful and lost, and have within themselves no possible means of salvation without Christ (Rom.
 3:10, 23; Rom.
 5:12; Eph.
 2:8–9; Eph.
 2:1–3, 12; Titus 3:5).

-- We believe in Salvation by grace through faith; that Salvation is the free gift of God, not by any virtue or works of man, but received only by personal faith in the Lord Jesus Christ; and that all true believers possess the gift of eternal life, a perfect righteousness, sonship in the family of God, and the divine guarantee that they shall never perish (Jn.
+- We believe in salvation by grace through faith; that salvation is the free gift of God, not by any virtue or works of man, but received only by personal faith in the Lord Jesus Christ; and that all true believers possess the gift of eternal life, perfect righteousness, sonship in the family of God, and the divine guarantee that they shall never perish (Jn.
 3:16; Eph.
 2:8–9; Titus 3:5; Jn.
 1:12; Jn.
 10:28; Jn.
 3:18).

-- We believe in the second coming of Christ; the time being unrevealed but always imminent; that when He comes He will first by resurrection of the dead and the translation (rapture) of the living remove from the earth His waiting Church; then pour out the righteous judgements of God upon the unbelieving world, afterwards descend with His Church and establish His glorious and literal kingdom over all nations for a thousand years (Jn.
+- We believe in the second coming of Christ; the time being unrevealed but always imminent; that when He comes, He will first by resurrection of the dead and the translation (rapture) of the living remove from the earth His waiting Church; then pour out the righteous judgments of God upon the unbelieving world, afterward descend with His Church and establish His glorious and literal kingdom over all nations for a thousand years (Jn.
 14:1–3; Acts 1:11; 1 Thess.
 4:13–18; 1 Cor.
 15:51–57; Rev. 6–9; Rev. 19:11–20:6).

 Organizational Chart and Ministry Overview

-PBMI needs $35,000/month to meet the basic needs of the constantly expanding various ministries.
-As of June 2015, PBMI monthly income from supporting churches is approximately $14,000/month.
+PBMI needs $125,000/month to meet the basic needs of the constantly expanding various ministries.
+PBMI's monthly income from supporting churches is approximately $17,000/month.

-This falls short by about $21,000 per month.
+This falls short by about $108,000 per month.
 The difference is made up from individual Christians whom the Lord uses to support his work in India.
-Note that neither Dr. Nair or any of the Board receive a salary from PBMI.
+Note that neither Dr. Nair nor any of the Board receives a salary from PBMI.